jaceuk/jace.info-nextjs-old/src/_posts/why-start-a-blog.md

 ## Web development is complicated

-I started my development career is simpler times where all you had to know where:
+I started my development career in simpler times where all you had to know where:

 - HTML
 - CSS